 Engramatic purge Psychomedical procedure of the Mari to erase particular memories and patterns of behavior.
 It bears the risk or neurological damage (VOY: "Random Thoughts").

-Protective garment worn in hazardous environments, to avoid radiation damage, contamination
+Environmental suit Protective garment worn in hazardous environments, to avoid radiation damage, contamination or infection (generic).

 The first environmental suit can be seen in TOS: "The Naked Time".
 However, it is not a sealed suit (we can see when Tormolen puts off his gloves).
 The engineering personnel in the TOS movies is wearing environmental suits too, albeit without helmets.
 On other occasions in Star Trek there is not a fundamental difference between an environmental suit and a spacesuit (or EV suit), however.

 EPS Acronym for Electro Plasma System, the power distribution network used aboard Federation starships.
 Plasma is diverted throughout the ship to supply the warp drive and other systems such as SIF, life support, computers, shields or weapons (generic).Escape pod Small vessel that is released from a starship to escape its imminent destruction, also referred to as lifeboat.
 All recent Federation starships are equipped with escape pods, a Galaxy-class vessel has about 400 of them.
 Escape pods are equipped with RCS propulsion only.
 Some Klingon ships have escape pods too ("Star Trek II: The Wrath of Khan", "Star Trek: First Contact", DS9: "Valiant", "Penumbra", "The Changing Face of Evil", VOY: "Dreadnought", "Workforce", ENT: "Bounty", "The Augments").